 An important part of the MPDTC algorithm is the so called switching horizon, which consists of a certain chronological order of switching events 'S' and extrapolation steps 'E'.
-In the case of the switching horizon 'SSE', for example, the algorithm has the freedom to switch the input vector $\boldsymbol{u}$ at time-steps k and k+1 ('SS') with respect to (3e).
+In the case of the switching horizon 'SSE', for example, the algorithm has the freedom to switch the input vector u at time-steps k and k+1 ('SS') with respect to (3e).
 Thereafter, the second input vector u(k+1) is locked in and the controlled variables y are extrapolated ('E') for as long as the constraints (3d) are satisfied.
 The time-instant (3d) is violated defines the length of the prediction horizon $N_p$ .
 As a result, $N_p$ is not of fixed length as it is common for MPC, but varies with the switching sequences.
 Based on the switching horizon and the constraints defined in (3), the MPDTC algorithm establishes all feasible switching sequences U(k) together with their corresponding costs J and selects the sequence with the minimal cost.

 A detailed description of the generalized MPDTC algorithm can be found in Sect.
 III of [9].
-Fig. 2 shows an example of the waveforms of the three output variables over 20 ms at steady state operation and rated speed and torque.
+Fig. 2 shows an example of the waveforms of the three output variables over 20 ms at steady state operation and rated speed and torque, when using the switching horizon 'SSE'.
+Throughout the paper, if not otherwise stated, 'SSE' will be used.